 The financial report has been prepared on the going concern basis, which contemplates continuity of normal business activities and the realisation of assets and liabilities in the normal course of business.
-For the year ended 30 June 2020 the company's current liabilities exceed current assets due to the subscriptions and sponsorships received in advance as shown in Note 8.

 c) Comparatives

 When required by Accounting Standards, comparative figures have been adjusted to conform to changes in presentation for the current financial year.